dashapopova/Programming-Basics/HW1.md

 ## Homework 1 Assignment

-Please e-mail an .ipynb file or a link to an .ipynb file in your github repository to daschapopowa@gmail.com by noon, September 18th.
+Please e-mail an .ipynb file or a link to an .ipynb file in your github repository to daschapopowa@gmail.com by noon, September 7th.
+Just for this assignment any format will be accepted (.docx, .md, .py), but it is good to start using jupyter notebook from the start.

 1. **Datatypes: 2 points**